frank6866/ansible-galaxy-zookeeper/README.md

 zookeeper
 =========

-This role install zookeeper on Linux(CentOS and Ubuntu are supported).
+This role install zookeeper cluster on CentOS/RHEL.

 Role Variables
 --------------

-The variables for repository mirror, as the default values listed below:
+The variables for zookeeper, as the default values listed below:

         zk_maxClientCnxns : 50
         zk_tickTime : 2000